-- Some vital nutrients that you need to include in your diet to prevent dandruff are zinc, B vitamins, and fats.
+- Some vital nutrients that you need to include in your diet to prevent dandruff are zinc, B vitamins, and fats (5).

-- Avoid going in for chemical hair treatments like perms, hair colors, and relaxing.
+- Avoid going in for chemical hair treatments like perms, hair colors, and relaxing (3).

 - Brush and wash your hair with a sulfate-free shampoo regularly.

-- Abstain from piling on hair styling products onto your hair and scalp.
+- Abstain from using too many hair styling products (3).

 With Natural Methods

-- Tea tree oil: Add a few drops of tea tree oil to coconut oil and massage it onto your scalp and hair.
-You can leave it on overnight before washing it off with a herbal shampoo.
+- Tea Tree Oil: Add a few drops of tea tree oil to coconut oil and massage it onto your scalp and hair.
+You can leave it on overnight before washing it off with herbal shampoo.

 Does washing your hair with hot water cause dandruff?

-Washing your hair with hot water can cause dandruff as it dries out your scalp.
+Washing your hair with hot water may cause dandruff as it dries out your scalp.

-Can washing my hair every day cause dandruff?
+Can washing your hair every day cause dandruff?

 How many times should I use dandruff shampoo in a week?